Justdjent/remote_sensing_ucu/README.md

 # remote_sensing_ucu

-Please install requirments:
+Please install the requirements:

 ```
 pip install -r requirments.txt
 ```

-Requirments created for Python 3.8.
-It is reccomended to use this version
+Requirements created for Python 3.8.
+It is recommended to use this version

-After please install opencv
+After please install the following package from the console

 ```
 pip install numpy==1.20.0